NegiBaba/quiz-app/README.md

 ## Features

-- Designed and developed as Mobile first approach.
+- Designed and developed with Mobile first approach.
-- Uses mock API to fetch and list the different questions.
+- Uses mock API to fetch and list the multiple choice questions.

 ## Technologies